victorers1/personal-blog/src/content/notes/scrum-course.md

 - The result of the Sprint
 - Equals to the old product added by a valuable increment
 - The amount of increment is planned in the Sprint Planning

+## Roles

+### Scrum Master

+- Know all about the Scrum framework (thus, Scrum *master*)
+- Guide those that don't know how to Scrum
+- Manage the processes and tools the team uses
+- Lead the Scrum events
+- Facilitates the team members jobs
+- Encourage the each team member to be independent
+- Resolve blocks to the delivery
+- Adapt the Scrum Framework to the project's reality

+### Product Owner

+- Listen to the stakeholders' needs
+- Translates the business objectives to demands
+- Populate the Backlog with demands
+- Give specifications to developers
+- Responsible for the final product

+### Developers

+- Translates demands to a final product

 ## Ceremonies